-- axial stresses due to the wave hull girder bending moments, vertical and horizontal, - bending stresses induced by the local wave loads supported by the stiffener, - for the connections with transverse bulkheads, additional bending stresses due to the relative deflections between the transverse bulkheads and the adjacent web frames (see Fig 1). - c) All the wave loads applied to the structural elements are multiplied by the relevant Partial Safety Factors defined in the Rules. - d) The stress ranges for the fatigue checks are calculated considering the structures with their net scantlings, explicitly to take into account the effects of corrosion. - e) The fatigue analysis is based on the notch stress ranges, i.e. the peak stress ranges in the root of the weld (see Fig 2).
+axial stresses due to the wave hull girder bending moments, vertical and horizontal,

+- bending stresses induced by the local wave loads supported by the stiffener, - for the connections with transverse bulkheads, additional bending stresses due to the relative deflections between the transverse bulkheads and the adjacent web frames (see Fig 1). - c) All the wave loads applied to the structural elements are multiplied by the relevant Partial Safety Factors defined in the Rules for the Classification of Ships. - d) The stress ranges for the fatigue checks are calculated considering the structures with their net scantlings, explicitly to take into account the effects of corrosion. - e) The fatigue analysis is based on the notch stress ranges, i.e. the peak stress ranges in the root of the weld (see Fig 2).
 These peak stresses take into account the stress concentrations due to the presence of welds.

-Notch stress ranges are obtained from the hot spot stress ranges (which account for the detail geometry, but not for the presence of welds) through coefficients defined in the Rules depending on the type of welding adopted.
+Notch stress ranges are obtained from the hot spot stress ranges (which account for the detail geometry, but not for the presence of welds) through coefficients defined in the Rules for the Classification of Ships depending on the type of welding adopted.

-Hot spot stresses are obtained from the nominal stresses by applying the Stress Concentration Factors (SCFs) defined in the Rules for the specific geometry of the connection.
+Hot spot stresses are obtained from the nominal stresses by applying the Stress Concentration Factors (SCFs) defined in the Rules for the Classification of Ships for the specific geometry of the connection.

 Where no appropriate SCF values are available, the Rule specifies the procedure for calculating the hot spot stresses through a finite element analysis.

-- f) The notch stress ranges are multiplied by other coefficients that accounts for the following effects: - reduction of the fatigue strength for thicknesses greater than 16 mm,

-- increase of the stress range due to possible misalignment, - in the case of ordinary stiffener connections, increase of the stress range because of the warping stresses that originate in the flange of unsymmetrical profiles. - g) The fatigue damage and the fatigue life are calculated taking into account the Partial Safety Factors on material and resistance, defined in the Rules.
+- f) The notch stress ranges are multiplied by other coefficients that account for the following effects: - reduction of the fatigue strength for thicknesses greater than 16 mm, - increase of the stress range due to possible misalignment, - in the case of ordinary stiffener connections, increase of the stress range because of the warping stresses that originate in the flange of unsymmetrical profiles. - g) The fatigue damage and the fatigue life are calculated taking into account the Partial Safety Factors on material and resistance, defined in the Rules for the Classification of Ships.